Cetacean intelligence

-Cetacean intelligence is the cognitive ability of the infraorder Cetacea of mammals.
-This order includes whales, porpoises, and dolphins.
+Cetacean intelligence is the overall intelligence and derived cognitive ability of aquatic mammals belonging in the infraorder Cetacea (cetaceans), including baleen whales, porpoises, and dolphins.
+In 2014, a study found that the long-finned pilot whale has more neocortical neurons than any other mammal, including humans, examined to date.

-Brain size
+Brain

+Size

 Brain size was previously considered a major indicator of the intelligence of an animal.
-However, many other factors also affect intelligence, and recent discoveries concerning bird intelligence have called into question the influence of brain size.
+However, many other factors also affect intelligence, and recent discoveries concerning bird intelligence have called the influence of brain size into question.
 Since most of the brain is used for maintaining bodily functions, greater ratios of brain to body mass may increase the amount of brain mass available for more complex cognitive tasks.
 Allometric analysis indicates that in general, mammalian brain size scales at approximately the 2/3 or 3/4 exponent of body mass.
 Comparison of actual brain size with the size expected from allometry provides an encephalization quotient (EQ) that can be used as a more accurate indicator of an animal's intelligence.